Bumblebig/Meteoria/README.md

-# Meteoria - A web weather forecast app
+# Meteoria - A weather forecast app

 ## More info soon...

+Work in progress!